spdustin/ChatGPT-AutoExpert/README.md

 ## Features

 ### ["Standard Edition"](standard-edition)
+- ✳️ **New to v5**: **Automatically Improves your Question**<br>
+    Many of us still compose ambiguous questions when asking ChatGPT for help.
+The AutoExpert will automatically rewrite your question to be precise, and to elicit the best response the experts can provide.
+- ✳️ **New to v5**: **Slash Commands**<br>
+    Slash commands offer an easy way to interact with the AutoExpert system.
+Get summaries, ideas for additional questions, alternative viewpoints…even ask ChatGPT to review its own answer and suggest improvements.
+- ✳️ **New to v5**: **Auto-selects Frameworks and Methodologies**<br>
+    Designed to select a context-appropriate framework for formulating its best answers
+- **Maximized Depth and Nuance**<br>
+    Receive high-quality, in-depth, and ✳️ **New to v5**: multi-turn responses (_**GPT-4 only**_) without compromising on the granularity of the information.
 - **Perfect for Everyday Use**<br>
     No need to switch these instructions on and off.
 They'll give you a greatly improved experience with ChatGPT, even if you're writing code.
 Although, if you _are_ writing code, you should check the [Developer Edition](developer-edition)
 - **Automatically Identifies the Best Expert**<br>
-    The AutoExpert custom instruction automatically finds the best expert role to answer whatever question you ask, every time.
+    The AutoExpert custom instruction automatically finds the best expert roles to answer whatever question you ask, every time.
 You don't need a bunch of special prompts any more—this works with even the simplest of prompts!
-- **Maximized Depth and Nuance**<br>
-    Receive high-level, in-depth responses without compromising on the granularity of the information.
 - **Minimized Hand-Holding**<br>
     Cut through the noise and get straight to the facts, reducing unnecessary disclaimers.
 - **Explicit Reasoning**<br>
     Your AutoExpert doesn't just provide answers; it offers an explanation, detailing the thought process behind each response.
-- **Self-Questioning**<br>
-    Designed to question its assumptions, and iteratively refine its responses for maximum clarity and accuracy.
 - **Resourceful Links**<br>
     Automatically generates inline links for related topics and "you may also like" topics, helpfully linked to Google search results to avoid hallucination (GPT-3.5 still hallucinates here, but not always.
 GPT-4 is rock-solid).